BigBadBleuCheese/SignalREST/README.md

 [3, 7, 11]
 ```

-If a the method invocation specified could not be found or failed, the return value at the appropriate index will be a JSON object with a single property named `error`, the value of which will be a string describing what went wrong.
+If a method invocation specified could not be found or failed, the return value at the appropriate index will be a JSON object with a single property named `error`, the value of which will be a string describing what went wrong.
 Possible error messages include:

 - `"Hub not found"`
 - `"Hub method not found"`